dysmalpy/dysmalpy/README.rst

 least-squares minimization (with `MPFIT`_) or Markov chain Monte Carlo (MCMC) posterior sampling (with `emcee`_) or dynamic nested sampling (with `Dynesty`_).

-Dysmalpy is parametric in nature, allowing direct fitting of intrinsic galaxy properties, exploration of mass decomposition, dark matter fractions, and assessment of parameter degeneracies and associated uncertainties.
+Dysmalpy is parametric in nature, allowing the direct fitting of the intrinsic galaxy properties, exploration of mass decomposition, dark matter fractions, and assessment of parameter degeneracies and associated uncertainties.
 This stands in contrast to a non-parametric kinematic fitting approach, which requires